EriKWDev/keyde/README.md

 Key things that differ keyde from others and make it fast:
   - No recursion, only iterative implementations
-  - No sorting at each split, instead only sorting by each dimension once at start of construction
   - No cloning of your data, everything is refered to by indices into your data